EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - [**Unit tests**][unit-testing] are tests for fairly small and specific units of functionality, e.g. determining that a particular function returns output as expected given specific inputs.
 Uni tests focus on testing individual functions in isolation ensuring that each small part of the software performs as intended.
 - **Functional** or **integration tests** work at a higher level, and test functional paths through your code verifying that different modules or services work together.
 For example, given some specific inputs, a set of interconnected functions across a number of modules (or the entire code) produce the expected result.
 These are particularly useful for exposing faults in how functional units interact.
 - **Regression tests** make sure that your program’s output has not changed over time, for example after making changes your code to add new functionality or fix a bug.
 They involve checking whether a program or part of a program still generates the same results after changes have been made.
-- **End-to-end tests** or **system tests** are a special type of integration testing which checks that a program as a whole behaves as expected and tests the complete system to ensure it meets the specified requirements.
+- **End-to-end** or **system tests** are a special type of integration testing which checks that a program as a whole behaves as expected and tests the complete system to ensure it meets the specified requirements.

 ## How do we automate code testing?